ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * Q: Who has found a regression when upgrading
    * Q: Would you like to help reduce the chance of future regressions?
-   * Q: Who has written more than a handfull of Playbooks?
+   * Q: Who has written more than a handful of Playbooks?

      * You have already have the skills to write integration tests :)

-   FIXME: Need to sell/convince people
+   * Need to sell/convince people

 Integration Tests: Test structure
 =================================